 Surgeons at Conway’s hospital removed approximately three inches of Rector’s frontal lobe—cerebral wreckage that extended from Rector’s left temple to his right ear.
 After the surgery, Rector had an IQ of 70.

-“He was like a naïve, small child,” Jeff Rosenzweig, who was Rector’s attorney, tells A&E Real Crime.
+“He was like a naïve, small child,” Jeff Rosenzweig, who was Rector’s attorney, tells A&E True Crime.
 “Think of a 4-year-old.
 He could carry on a conversation, but he certainly didn’t understand any abstract concepts, such as death.”

 But a slew of psychologists and psychiatrists offered by the prosecution and the defense gave contradicting testimonies to the degree of Rector’s cognitive decline.
 The courts ultimately sided with prosecuting attorneys when both trial judges—for both Criswell and Martin’s murders—found him competent to stand trial.